Fanny Basch-Mahler: Early life

 Fanny (or Fanni as her name appears on her birth certificate) was born in Budapest on 27 July 1854 to Leopold and Therese Mahler. "[She] enjoyed her mother's musical instruction at an early age and showed a joyful affection for music.
 When, towards the end of the sixties, Brahms, Clara Schumann, Sophie Menter and A Rubinstein gave concerts in their hometown, it gave her a powerful exemplary stimulus".Fanny's first recorded performance was at the Musikverein on 23 March 1871 at the tender age of sixteen.
 The hall had only opened fourteen months earlier.
-It was the last performance of the season and she performed Mendelssohn's "Die Schone Melusine" as a piano duet which was met with lively applause.
+It was the last performance of the season and she performed Mendelssohn's Die schöne Melusine as a piano duet which was met with lively applause.

-Vienna Conservetoire
+Vienna Conservatoire

 In 1871 Fanny travelled to Vienna where she auditioned for a place in the Vienna Conservatoire, one of the most prestigious music schools in the world.
 She was accepted for private piano tuition by Professor Julius Epstein.
-A famous concert pianist himself he became a professor at the Conservertoire in 1867 and taught until 1901.
+A famous concert pianist himself he became a professor at the Conservatoire in 1867 and taught until 1901.
 Four years later he would teach Gustav Mahler.

 Epstein taught Fanny privately for the first half of the year.
 For the remaining four months she was marked excellent for her diligence, progress and behaviour.
 At the end of the year she won first prize in the exams.

-Paris Conservetoire
+Paris Conservatoire

-After attending the Vienna Conservertoire she went to Paris "to broaden her artistic perspective" under the tuition of Antoine Mamontel.
+After attending the Vienna Conservatoire she went to Paris "to broaden her artistic perspective" under the tuition of Antoine Mamontel.
 One of the other 33 students taught by Mamontel that year was Claude Debussy.